 The group behind the landmark Vergara case to overturn California’s teacher tenure law is funding a new lawsuit targeting 13 school districts in the state for not factoring student test score data into teacher evaluations, as required by state law.

-The complaint, filed late last week in Contra Costa County Superior Court, seeks enforcement of the 1971 Stull Act, a California law that outlines four types of criteria, including students’ progress on state standardized tests, for use by districts to evaluate teachers.
+, filed late last week in Contra Costa County Superior Court, seeks enforcement of the 1971 Stull Act, a California law that outlines four types of criteria, including students’ progress on state standardized tests, for use by districts to evaluate teachers.

 The six plaintiffs include two teachers and four parents of current and former students.
 They’re backed by the non-profit group Students Matter, which was founded by Silicon Valley entrepreneur David Welch.